Assistance Animals on Campus

 Students may be denied the accommodation of a service animal in an academic setting if the animal’s presence fundamentally alters the nature of the educational program.
 An example of this may be a lab course that requires a sterile/clean working environment and the service animal’s presence would compromise the sanitation/operational standards for the lab.
 Another example may be a lab course involving the use of lab animals and the service animal’s presence will be disruptive to the lab animals.
 Clarifying note: This exception applies only to service animals, since emotional support animals are generally not permitted to accompany students to class (or to on-campus jobs).

-Employees may be denied the accommodation of having a service animal if the service animal creates an undue hardship on the department or in the area where the employee works.
-An example of an undue hardship may be an employee working in a lab or area that requires a sterile/clean working environment and the service animal’s presence compromises the sanitation/operational standards for the lab.
-Another example of an undue hardship may be if the service animal’s presence jeopardizes the health or safety of another co-worker (e.g., the service animal’s presence triggers a co-worker’s severe allergies).
-Clarifying note: This exception applies only to service animals, since employees are generally not entitled to emotional support animals as a disability accommodation. top
+Students and employees may be denied the accommodation of having a service animal if the service animal creates an undue hardship on the department or in the area where the student or employee works.
+An example of an undue hardship may be a student or employee working in a lab or area that requires a sterile/clean working environment and the service animal’s presence compromises the sanitation/operational standards for the lab.
+Another example of an undue hardship may be if the service animal’s behavior disrupts the learning or working environment.
+Clarifying note: This exception applies only to service animals, since emotional support animals are generally not deemed a reasonable disability accommodation in a classroom, lab, or workspace. top

 - Americans with Disabilities Act, Title I, Employment